shirsendu849/airflow_setup_repo/README.md

   sudo apt-get install python3-pip

   pip --version
-- Execute this command to install package that creates isolated python virtual environment for airflow aplication, to avoid any package conflict.
+- Run the following command to install a package that creates an isolated Python virtual environment for the Airflow application, ensuring there are no package conflicts.

   ```bash
   sudo apt-get install python3-venv